 If you’re anything like me, you haven’t had the chance to get out much lately.
-Whether you’re in mandated isolation, lockdown, or just staying home because it’s the right thing to do, you’re probably getting stick of staring at your own four walls.
+Whether you’re in official lockdown, or just staying home because it’s the right thing to do, you’re probably getting sick of staring at your own four walls.
 Luckily, booklovers have a magic power: we can escape to anywhere we want, at any time, as long as the right book is within reach!
 To stop you going stir crazy, I’ve put together this list of books that will take you to another place…

 My Brilliant Friend by Elena Ferrante (Naples)